-Montcalm Community College’s CIS Lab offers computers for student and community use, featuring state-of-the-art technology and printing services on a pay-per-page basis.
+Montcalm Community College’s CIS Lab is located in room D314, in the Beatrice E. Doser Building, on MCC's Sidney campus.
+The lab offers computers for student and community use, featuring state-of-the-art technology and printing services on a pay-per-page basis.
 Help is available from our lab assistants.

 CIS Lab Policy

 - Children younger than age 14 are not allowed in the CIS lab.

 - No food or drinks are permitted in the CIS lab.